eriklupander/bosparser/README.md

 == Installation instructions ==

-1. Find your game installation directory such as c:\Program Files\SteamApps\common\IL-2 Sturmovik Battle of Stalingrad
-2. In the installation /data folder, open "startup.cfg" and find the entries under [KEY = system]:
+(1.)
+Find your game installation directory such as c:\Program Files\SteamApps\common\IL-2 Sturmovik Battle of Stalingrad (2.)
+In the installation /data folder, open "startup.cfg" with a text editor (notepad is good enough) and find the entries under [KEY = system]:

 mgenlog = 1
 mission_text_log = 1

 Make sure these two are set to = 1 just as above.
 This will make the simulator write textual log files to your /data directory.

-3. Optionally, the log output folder can be configured with the
+(3.)
+Optionally, the log output folder can be configured with the

 text_log_folder = ""

 property in "starup.cfg".
 Useful if you don't feel like cluttering your /data folder with hundreds of log files.

-4. Download the .zip archive with the bosparser application.
+(4.)
+Download the .zip archive with the bosparser application.
 Unzip it somewhere, for example into c:\Program files\bosparser

 You should now see these files in the folder you unzipped to: